Isaac Kaledzi: Early life

 Kaledzi began his early education at Teshie Estate Preparatory School at Teshie-Nungua Estate, in Accra.
 He continued at the Nungua Senior High School, where he started his high school education in 2001.
 In 2004 he took a course in journalism at the Radio Broadcasting Development Foundation (RABODEF) after his high school education, shortly after that he proceeded to the University of Ghana, Legon where he studied philosophy and Russian language, graduating in 2008.

 Personal life

 Kaledzi was born in Ghana's biggest city and capital, Accra, to George Dodzidenu and Vida Binda (all nationals of the Republic of Ghana).
 His hometown is Denu in the Volta Region of Ghana.

 Kaledzi married his wife, Nana Ama Akyiaa Kaledzi, in December 2015.
 Nana Ama is a fashion entrepreneur and owner of "Akyia Collection", a fashion accessories business headquartered in Ghana.

-Kaledzi and Nana Ama have a daughter called Gabriella Esenam Afi Kaledzi.
+Kaledzi and Nana Ama have two children, a daughter called Gabriella Esenam Afi Kaledzi and a son called Eliel Elorm Yao Kaledzi.